-On August 9, 2020, the Israel Securities Authority (ISA) published an Accounting Staff Position regarding accounting alternatives with respect to recognition of waivers of rent attributed to the period of the Covid-19 crisis.
-According to the provisions of IFRS 9 "Financial Instruments" and IFRS 16 "Leases", the Company has decided to recognize the full impact of the relief provided to the Tenants in 2020, in lieu of "straight line"
+On August 9, 2020, the Israel Securities Authority (ISA) published an Accounting Staff Position regarding accounting alternatives with respect to recognition of rent waivers attributed to the period of the Covid crisis.
+According to the provisions of IFRS 9 "Financial Instruments" and IFRS 16 "Leases", the Company has decided to recognize in 2021 the full impact of the relief granted to Tenants, in lieu of "straight line" amortization of the rent relief over the remaining lease periods, as reported by the Company in the immediate report of May 5, 2020 (Ref.
+2020-01-044070), which is included herein by way of reference.